chromefinch/nmap-did-what/README.md

 ### File Structure

 - **Scanning**: A bash/Python script to aid in bulk scanning.
-Emphasis on scanning efficiency followed by speed.
+Emphasis on scanning efficiency followed by speed, go from scans taking days to hours.
 - **parse.sh**: A bash script to search hostnames for keywords, then prints the /24 they're found in.
 Think looking for endpoint or server subnets.
 - **nmap-to-sqlite.py**: A Python script that parses Nmap XML output and stores the data in an SQLite database.
 - **Dockerfile**: Creates a Docker container based on the official Grafana image, including the necessary configurations for the SQLite data source and dashboard.